mintlayer/mintlayer-core/api-server/README.md

 The endpoint requires no authentication, consistent with the other `/api/v2` GET endpoints, and responds with the `text/event-stream` content type.

-An optional `types` query parameter restricts the streamed event kinds to a comma-separated subset of `tx_seen`, `block`, and `reorg`; by default, all kinds are streamed.
+An optional `types` query parameter restricts the streamed event kinds to a comma-separated subset of `tx_seen`, `block`, `reorg`, and `lag`; by default, all kinds are streamed.
 Invalid values are rejected with HTTP 400.
 For example, to receive only block and reorganization events:

 ```
 GET /api/v2/stream?types=block,reorg